 How to get around Hong Kong

-As previously said, for me Hong Kong is one of the most organized towns when it comes to public transportation.
+As I said, Hong Kong is one of the most organized towns when it comes to public transportation.

 You will get almost anywhere by MTR, but buses are also pretty well organized.
 On the northern part of Hong Kong island, there is always the option of taking the tram, which is the slowest option, but the cheapest and it offers great views.